kite-sdk/kite-docs/Viewing-with-Impala.md

 ---
 You can create datasets using the Kite CLI, then view the data in a variety of ways using Impala.

 This example uses datasets based on the MovieLens dataset provided by the GroupLens Research Group at the University of Minnesota.
 You can get a copy of the original dataset at the [Grouplens site](http://grouplens.org/datasets/movielens/).
-The _movies.csv_ and _ratings.csv_ data files were converted from the original plain text dataset to CSV format.
+For this example, the _movies.csv_ and _ratings.csv_ data files are converted from the original plain text dataset to CSV format.
 The Release field, which is stored in string format, has been formatted as yyyy-mm-dd so that the dates sort properly.
+You can either modify the Grouplens files yourself as a starting point, or create your own sample CSV files based on the table descriptions below.

 ## Preparation